 Time Travellers are children between the ages of 9 and 13 who spend five nights and six days during the summer months at Upper Canada Village.
 Each week we welcome up to 30 children to join us in experiencing life in 1866.
 While at the Village, Time Travellers eat and sleep in one of two 19th century residences.
 During the day, they dress in period costume assuming the role of 1860s children.
 Time Travellers participate in a variety of activity sessions on-site and work with artisans to learn 19th-century skills and trades.
 The evenings are filled with recreational activities and sharing time with new friends.
 Each session begins on Sunday afternoon and ends the next Friday afternoon.

 Living in the 19th century for a week can be fun but is very different from the 21st century.
 This is a technology-free camp; campers should be ready to leave their modern forms of entertainment behind and enjoy the games and activities of long-ago.

 Time Travellers is a small camp and has an onsite first responder during daytime hours but does not have an onsite nurse or doctor.
 The closest hospital is 30 minutes away.
 If your child suffers from a serious allergy, please contact us at UCVyouthprograms@parks.on.ca for further information and to discuss the suitability of Time Travellers.

 Campers 9-13 years of age as of June 1st are eligible to apply to be Time Travellers.
-Applications are reviewed to ensure they are complete, and that applicants meet the eligibility criteria.
-All criteria being met, campers are selected and assigned on a first-come-first-served basis.
-Successful applicants will be notified by late April each year.
+Applications are reviewed to ensure they are complete and campers are selected and assigned on a first-come-first-served basis.
+Successful applicants will be notified by the end of April.
 They will receive a confirmation letter, a "what to bring" list (also available below), and a health history form.

 Participants stay in one of our 19th-century residences.
 These buildings have been outfitted with period furnishings, but also contain modern washroom and shower facilities.